adrianp2021/SEI-Project-3/README.md

 ## Brief

-This was a group project where we had to create a Full Stack React app using Node.js, Express and MondoDB.
+* This was a group project where we had to create a Full Stack React app using Node.js, Express and MongoDB.

-Consume the data from the API with a frontend built with React
+* Consume the data from the API with a frontend built with React

-Use an Express API which would serve data from a Mongo database
+* Use an Express API which would serve data from a Mongo database

-Build the frontend and backend from scratch which means multiple relationships between models were created
+* Build the frontend and backend from scratch and create multiple relationships between models

-Have an eye-catching design.
+* Have an eye-catching design.

-Be deployed online
+* Be deployed online

-Timeframe: 9 days
+* Timeframe: 9 days

 ## Technologies used